Prototyping

 Introduction

-In this example, we will develop a network which fulfills the requirements mentioned on the overview page.
-The network will be developed by re-using existing modules and defining basic field values.
+In this example, we will develop a network that fulfills the requirements mentioned on the overview page.
+The network will be developed by reusing existing modules and defining basic field values.

 The 2D viewer shall visualize the loaded images.
-In addition to that, it shall be possible to click into the image to trigger a RegionGrowing algorithm to segment parts of the loaded image based on a threshold.
+In addition to that, it shall be possible to click into the image to trigger a region growing algorithm to segment parts of the loaded image based on a position and a threshold.

 Introduction